-- prepare, implement and review industrial development programmes (IDPs)
+- prepare, implement and review integrated development plans;

-- participate in decisions about the provision of municipal services
+- participate in decisions about the provision of municipal services; and

 - communicate and disseminate information on governance matters.

-The LGTAS was introduced as a government programme of action and a blueprint for better service delivery aimed at responsive, accountable, effective and efficient local government.
+The Local Government Turnaround Strategy was introduced as a government programme of action and a blueprint for better service delivery aimed at responsive, accountable, effective and efficient local government.
 Five focus areas aimed at fast-tracking implementation of the strategy have been identified.
-These are:

-The MIG aims to eradicate municipal infrastructure backlogs in poor communities to ensure the provision of basic services such as water, sanitation, roads and community lighting.
+The grant aims to eradicate municipal infrastructure backlogs in poor communities to ensure the provision of basic services such as water, sanitation, roads and community lighting.

-The Department of Cooperative Governance and traditional Affairs is responsible for managing and transferring the MIG and provides support to provinces and municipalities on implementing MIG projects.
+The Deparment of Cooperative Governance is responsible for managing and transferring the Municipal Infrastructure Grant, and provides support to provinces and municipalities on implementing the grant projects.

 The programme recognises that policies to address unemployment and create decent work will take time to reach people living in marginalised areas where few opportunities exist.